ufclas/ufclas-ufl-2015/Readme.md

 ### 0.9.x

+- Fixes bug with prettyPhoto being added to non-image links
+- Fixes the mobile menu display and adds styles to title text header
 - Fixes horizontal scrollbar bug in browsers
 - Makes widget styles more consistent on the homepage
 - Removes WP Knowledgebase templates and code, migrates to a feature plugin (ufclas-knowledgebase)
+- Adds accessibility improvements for keyboard navigation
 - Adds config files to use Grunt to combine and minify CSS and JS files
 - Adds option to use a text title as well as a logo image (Customize > Theme Options > Header)